Changissnz/selfinterest/README.md

 would be foolhardy to debate, if peace is to be preserved.
 Cultural institutions, in particular, magnetize the individuals of their vicinity, in ways that norms and expectations are set, by implication that is the ramification from the tenets of the cultural institution.
-Effective cultural institutions can exert effect of rule equivalent to that of national law, and these occurrences prove the multi-expressive manifestation of artificial axioms.
+Effective cultural institutions can exert effectiveness in rule equivalent to that of national law, and these occurrences prove the multi-expressive manifestation of artificial axioms.